BEST BOOKS OF 2023

 1. Alamanda (dan Sihir Berujung Salah) by Nellaneva

-In Alamanda (dan Sihir yang Berujung Salah) by Nellaneva, we meet Alamanda Garthran, a sorceress who had put herself into a deep sleep using a powerful spell called the Eternal Sleep, for an astonishing 233 years.
+In Alamanda (dan Sihir yang Berujung Salah) by Nellaneva, we meet Alamanda Garthran, a sorceress who had put herself into a deep sleep using a powerful spell called Tidur Panjang, for an astonishing 233 years.
 But now, she's awake and determined to find Dave (or someone like him, born again) to make things right and resolve a misunderstanding from the past.

 Alamanda must also find time to teach magic to a young boy named Rasmus, who claims to be her descendant.
 In return, Alamanda asks Rasmus to help her understand the modern world, with its televisions, cell phones, and other technologies that she's never encountered in the past 200 years.